gnawex/gnawex/docs/src/trading/tradable.md

-# Items
+# Tradable Items

-Items refer to any item that can be sent with MouseHunt's *Send supplies* option.
+Tradable items refer to any item that can be sent with MouseHunt's *Send supplies* option.

 Creating *any* listing for items require the following information: